MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 else {
         $configname = $DatabaseName
      }
-##Table level sharing is not supported when using '*' all databases notion.
-If you use the all database notion please remove all table level sharing lines from the powershell command.
+##Table level sharing is not supported when using '*' all databases notation.
+If you use the all database notation please remove all table level sharing lines from the powershell command.
 New-AzKustoAttachedDatabaseConfiguration -ClusterName $FollowerClustername `
 	-Name $configname `
 	-ResourceGroupName $FollowerResourceGroupName `